Covid-19: resumption of fishing.

-This is absolutely essential in order that we have a clear record to be used for NHS contact tracing, which we are required to do as part of the relaxation of lockdown; and to help us judge as a club our needs for restocking.
+This is absolutely essential in order that we have a clear record to be used for NHS contact tracing, which we are required to do by law and as a condition of our lease for the loch.

 Spar have hand sanitiser and wipes in stock.
 Supersave in Kirkcudbright, near Thomson’s, also have plenty of stock.

 Electronic payment for Membership.
 Anyone wishing to join who prefers to pay by bank transfer please contact the treasurer, Phil Downs, by email initially, firstname.lastname@example.org